mikke89/RmlUiDoc/pages/lua_manual/api_reference.md

 ####  `nil`{: .lua-type }, `Element`{: .lua-type } <a href='#Element-first_child' name='Element-first_child'>first_child</a>{: .lua-function }

-The first child of the element, or None if the client has no children.
+The first child of the element, or `nil` if the client has no children.
 Read-only.

 ####  `string`{: .lua-type } <a href='#Element-id' name='Element-id'>id</a>{: .lua-function }